cognitedata/cognite-sdk-js/packages/wells/README.md

 duration: how long did the event last in **hours**
 measuredDepth: add what depth the event occur
 nptCodes: what npt codes are associated to the event
-nptCodeDetail: what nptCodeDetails are associated to the event
+nptCodeDetail: what npt code details are associated to the event

 ```ts
 import { NPT, NPTFilter, LengthUnitEnum } from '@cognite/sdk-wells';